macmorning/chess-hub/README.md

 =========

 Built with NodeJS.
 No framework.
-Using gruntj with jslint & uglify.
+Using gruntjs with jslint & uglify.

 1st version Goals :
 --------